Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 Finally, you will need to install the grub bootloader, as any other boot loader might not be able to boot a Btrfs filesystem.
-Syslinux may work but doesn't support compression or encryption according to the [Syslinux wiki][].
-If you still want to use an incompatible setup, you will to create a dedicated boot partition formatted in FAT32 or EXT 2/3/4 for instance.
+Syslinux may work but doesn't support compression or encryption according to the [Syslinux wiki][syslinux].
+If you still want to use an incompatible setup, you will can create a dedicated boot partition formatted to FAT32 or EXT 2/3/4 for instance.

 Unfortunately, because of the manual partitioning, you will have to manually install some programs.
 First, you need to *chroot* into the new system.
 You can